 You might not need Kubernetes to successfully run your applications, but it’s going to make your life a whole lot easier.
 There are reasons why it’s remained the ‘golden child’ of container management, namely due to…

-Speaking of scalability, it’s a cornerstone of Kubernetes usability.
+Scalability is a cornerstone of Kubernetes usability.
 Your infrastructure is able to automatically scale in line with your application without you needing to manually do something about it.
-Although it's an add-on to Kubernetes, it's considered to be a ‘straight out-of-the-box’ solution for managing your applications at scale.
+Although it’s an add-on to Kubernetes, it’s considered to be a ‘straight out-of-the-box’ solution for managing your applications at scale.

-Best practices with Kubernetes based applications push you to architect applications for failure, which in turn improves the resilience and availability.
-This can be done at many levels ... from the applications failing, the underlying infrastructure to the availability zone within the cloud provider.
-If they're designed well, your applications can recover from these without any loss of service to your users.
+Best practices with Kubernetes-based applications push you to architect applications for failure, which in turn improves the resilience and availability.
+This can be done at many levels … from the applications failing, the underlying infrastructure, to the availability zone within the cloud provider.
+If they’re designed well, your applications can recover from these without any loss of service to your users.

-Kubernetes simplifies the ‘defence in depth’ approach by defining best practice at all levels of your application stack: Cloud, cluster, container and code.
+Kubernetes simplifies the ‘defence in depth’ approach by defining best practices at all levels of your application stack: Cloud, cluster, container and code.
 Together with the ‘immutable infrastructure’ concept made popular by containers, the security posture of your stack can be hard to navigate.
-But through automation and securing your clusters in line with best practice for each cloud provider, you can significantly improve your security footprint.
+But through automation and securing your clusters in line with best practices for each cloud provider, you can significantly improve your security footprint.

 In Kubernetes, there is a segregation of workloads running on a single instance, and the attack surface is reduced because only a single node or container is able to be attacked at any given time.
 Securing your Kubernetes cluster also looks a little different on each cloud provider, which can be an involved process if you don’t automate it.